-This program consists of one semester of classes and clinical training.
-All developmental course work must be successfully completed prior to enrollment in this program.
-The student registers for eleven (11) semester hours (1 credit hour of CPR if needed) of instruction and clinical rotations.
-Upon successful completion of this EMT program, the student is eligible to take the National Registry Exam.
+This short certificate program is designed to provide students with specialized skill sets for immediate employment and can be applied toward the A.A.S. degree in Fire Science.
+Upon successful completion of this program, student are eligible to take the National Registry Exam.
 After passing the National Registry Exam, the student is eligible for State of Alabama licensure as an EMT.
 Students enrolled in the EMT program are responsible for additional costs and fees related to the program and not included in tuition.
 Such costs include, but are not limited to: physicals, criminal background checks, random drug screening, clinical uniforms, and required clinical supplies.
-This certificate program is designed to provide you with specialized skill sets for immediate employment and to upgrade your skills for job advancement and can be applied toward the A.A.S. degree in Fire Science.
-Also, courses are eligible for dual enrollment with area high schools upon approval by CVCC.
+EMS courses are eligible for dual enrollment with area high schools upon approval by CVCC.